 If you’re accustomed to Moses, you won’t see your need for Jesus.
 If your liquor is law, you won’t guzzle grace.
 This is why Jesus said sinners were entering the kingdom ahead of the religious (Matthew 21:31).
-Unacquainted with the old wine of rule-keeping and proper behavior, they were more than ready to imbibe the new wine of unconditional love and acceptance.
+Unacquainted with the old wine of rule-keeping and proper behavior, the the tax collectors and prostitutes were more than ready to imbibe the new wine of unconditional love and acceptance.

 No one puts new wine into old wineskins lest the new wine will burst the skins and be spilled out, and the skins will be ruined.
 But new wine must be put into fresh wineskins.
 (Luke 5:37–38)